aridlehoover/manager-README/README.md

 - Kindly provide feedback in person
 - Sit with another engineer and work on a problem together

 Mentoring isn’t hard.
 And, it’s not about who knows the most.
-I’ve mentored many people with better technical skills than mine by being open to sharing what I do know.
+I’ve mentored many people with more advanced technical skills than mine by being open to sharing what I do know.
 And, I learn from people with less experience than me every day by being open to learning all the time.

 ### Agility